 Second Beach (at Stanley Park)

 The pool is usually open from May to September.
-It features a tiny water slide and lifeguards on duty.
-Admission is around $6 for adults and $3 for children.
+It features a small water slide and there are lifeguards on duty.
+Admission is around $6.99 for adults and $3.50 for children.
 If you’re looking for a warmer swim, or for a contained, slightly safer environment for you and any young ones, the Second Beach pool is a great option.

-Second Beach is also home to some special events (at least in years when there isn’t a pandemic).
+Second Beach is also home to some special events (when there’s no pandemic to disrupt them).
 The most notable is Stanley Park Summer Cinema in July and August.
-Held on the large grassy field next to the sand, there are weekly outdoor showings of popular movies on a giant screen (at least in non-pandemic years).
+Held on the large grassy field next to the sand, there are weekly outdoor showings of popular movies on a giant screen.

 Second Beach is also a great place to watch the fireworks from during the Celebration of Light fireworks events in the summer (in years when they aren’t cancelled).